nathanleclaire/blog/content/post/yaml-toml-hcl-and-other-fantastic-beasts.markdown

 ## Visiting the Warlock

-Before departing her home to seek englightenment on this issue, the programmer stopped to seek counsel with the neighborhood warlock.
+Before departing her home to seek enlightenment on this issue, the programmer stopped to seek counsel with the neighborhood warlock.

 "Mr. Warlock, I seek to configure my program in a file.
 Maybe I could write my